Differential Privacy for Eye Tracking with Temporal Correlations: Results

-While a high NMSE, i.e., low utility, does not necessarily mean that the model is completely useless, higher utility means that the model would perform more effectively than low utility in various tasks.
-The utility results of both evaluated datasets are similar.
+While a high absolute NMSE, i.e., low utility, does not necessarily mean that a mechanism is completely useless, higher utility means that the mechanism would perform more effectively than low utility in various tasks.
+The trend in the utility results of both evaluated datasets are similar.
 As the query sensitivities are lower in CFPA, utilities of CFPA are always higher than the utilities of the FPA as theoretically expected.
-DCFPA particularly outperforms other methods in the most private settings, namely in the lowest $\epsilon$ regions.
+The DCFPA particularly with small chunks outperforms other methods in the most private settings, namely in the lowest $\epsilon$ regions.
 When different chunk sizes are compared within the CFPA and DCFPA, different chunk sizes perform similarly for the CFPA method.
 For the DCFPA, there is a significant trend for better utilities when the chunk sizes are decreased.
-Since a higher chunk size reduces the temporal correlations better, it is ideal to use a higher chunk size if the utilities are comparable.
-While the LPA, namely the standard Laplacian mechanism of the differential privacy, is vulnerable to temporal correlations, our methods also outperform it in terms of utilities.
+However, as temporal correlations in the smaller chunk sizes higher and since a higher chunk size reduces the temporal correlations better, it is ideal to use a higher chunk size if the utilities are comparable.
+In general, while the LPA, namely the standard Laplace mechanism used for differential privacy, is vulnerable to temporal correlations~\cite{8333800}, our methods also outperform it in terms of utilities.
 In addition to high utilities, the calculation complexities are decreased with the CFPA and DCFPA which is another advantage of chunk-based methods.

-\subsection{Classification Accuracy Results}
+\subsection{Classification accuracy results}